kedvall/projects/README.md

 # Company Software
-Showcase of software written for companies
+Showcase of various software written for companies